vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ## Error: HTTP connection has timed out

-This error is coming when XO tries to fetch the data on the host, while doing an HTTP GET method.
-This basically mean that the host (the dom0 in fact) isn't responding anymore, after we asked it to expose the disk to be exported.
-This could the symptom of having a dom0 which is overloaded and that couldn't respond fast enough.
-It could also be the dom0 having trouble to attach the snapshot disk to expose it, or just to have enough resources to answer our GET request.
+This error occurs when XO tries to fetch data from a host, via the HTTP GET method.
+This error essentially means that the host (dom0 specifically) isn't responding anymore, after we asked it to expose the disk to be exported.
+This could be a symptom of having an overloaded dom0 that couldn't respond fast enough.
+It can also be caused by dom0 having trouble attaching the disk in question to expose it for fetching via HTTP, or just not having enough resources to answer our GET request.

 ::: warning
-As a temporary workaround you can raise the timeout to be longer than default, to leave more "chances" for the host to finally respond.
-But you will need to understand the root cause of the issue or else you risk the issue to come back.
+As a temporary workaround you can increase the timeout higher than the default value, to allow the host more time to respond.
+But you will need to eventually diagnose the root cause of the slow host response or else you risk the issue returning.
 :::

 Create the following file:
 ```
 /etc/xo-server/config.httpInactivityTimeout.toml
 ```
-and adding this as is content:
+Add the following lines:
 ```
 # XOA Support - Work-around HTTP timeout issue during backups
 [xapiOptions]